Spicy Schezwan Fried Rice

 • If you love spicy fried rice, then this is the recipe to make.
 The freshly made Schezwan sauce is the key to this recipe.

-• This fried rice recipe comes together in a very little time.
+• This fried rice recipe comes together in a very short time.
 Once we have the sauce made and the vegetables prepped, it takes just under 30 minutes to make this.

 • Having said that, if you are into meal prep, this is the perfect recipe for you.
 Have the sauce made, vegetables chopped and rice cooked and chilled and you have a meal ready within minutes.